 In the case of airport or airline employees, ordinary state workers’ compensation would apply.
 However, which state’s laws apply would depend partly on where the incident takes place, and partly on what, if any, choice of law provisions are written into the employer’s workers’ compensation insurance policy.
 Presumably, if an attack took place on the ground in an airport, the state in which the airport sits would have jurisdiction of the workers’ compensation issues.
 But an attack in the air would be a much more complex situation.

 Contact a Georgia Workers’ Compensation Attorney

-If you have been injured on the job, contact the dedicated Georgia workers’ compensation attorneys at Bader Law Firm, LLC today.
+If you have been injured on the job, contact the dedicated Georgia workers’ compensation attorneys at Bader Scott Injury Lawyers today.
 Especially if your case involves complicated issues, you need the experience of lawyers who have worked all different aspects of workers’ compensation law.
 Regardless of the complexities of your case, our lawyers have the skill and experience to navigate the difficult issues and guide you to a satisfactory settlement of your claim.
 Don’t be intimidated by the challenges of the process and miss out on your claim.
 Trust the professionals to handle your claim and ensure that you are compensated for your injuries.